sujnan453/Mystic-Vision/README.md

-# 🛡️ Dr. Strange Shields – Gesture Magic in Action
+# 🔮 Mystic Vision – Gesture Magic in Action

-**Dr. Strange Shields** is a real-time hand-tracking and gesture-recognition project that lets you cast magical shields using your webcam.
+**Mystic Vision** (formerly Dr. Strange Shields) is a real-time hand-tracking and gesture-recognition project that lets you cast magical shields using your webcam.
 The code uses Python, OpenCV, and MediaPipe to detect up to 6 hands, recognize specific gesture sequences with an SVM model, and overlay animated shield effects on your video feed.

 ## What the Code Does